root670/dance-pad/README.md

 # 8020 Extruded Aluminum Dance Pad

-*Stepmania: Way more fun than a Pelaton bike.*
+*StepMania: Way more fun than a Pelaton bike.*

 4-panel dance pad project using a frame built out of 30mm profile 8020 ("T-Slot") extruded aluminum including a bar with 9 arrow panels following a